 Children's teeth are still erupting, and their permanent teeth may not have fully come in.
 According to dental implants Parker experts, dental implants require a stable environment, and placing them too early may interfere with the natural eruption of teeth.
 Moreover, dental implants need a stable and fully developed jawbone for proper integration.
 In children, the bone is still maturing, and early implant placement can lead to complications as the jawbone continues to grow.

-Also, children may not fully understand the implications and responsibilities associated with dental implants.
-It goes without saying that implants require proper oral hygiene and care, and children may struggle with such responsibilities.
+implants require proper oral hygiene and care, and children may struggle with

 Pediatric dentistry often focuses on more conservative approaches for managing dental issues in children, such as orthodontic treatment, space maintainers, and other non-invasive methods.